mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/installation/installation.md

 #### vLLM MindSpore Installation

-vLLM MindSpore can be installed in the following two ways. **vLLM MindSpore One-click Installation** is suitable for scenarios where users need quick deployment and usage. **vLLM MindSpore Manual Installation** is suitable for scenarios where users require custom modifications to the components.
+vLLM MindSpore can be installed in the following two ways. **vLLM MindSpore Quick Installation** is suitable for scenarios where users need quick deployment and usage. **vLLM MindSpore Manual Installation** is suitable for scenarios where users require custom modifications to the components.

-- **vLLM MindSpore One-click Installation**
+- **vLLM MindSpore Quick Installation**

     To install vLLM MindSpore, user needs to pull the vLLM MindSpore source code and then runs the following command to install the dependencies: